1. in some countries as part of a routine newborn screen

-1. as part of a routine newborn screen, when an infant has ambiguous genitalia i.e it unclear if the child is male or female
+2. when an infant has atypical genitalia i.e. it is unclear if the child is male or female

-2. when a young female has hirsutism (excess hair) or other symptoms of virilization
+3. when a young female has hirsutism (excess hair) or other symptoms of virilisation

-3. when a male child has premature sexual development
+4. when a child has premature sexual development

 A blood sample is obtained by inserting a needle into a vein in the arm or by pricking the heel of an infant.

 A saliva sample can be obtained by asking the patient to spit into a small container.
 Saliva samples may be suitable for analysis in some specialist laboratories.